deba033/Online-Helping-Hand-Finder/README.md

 - **Smaranava Roy**
 ---

-## 📄 License
+## 📄 License and Access

 Strictly used for learning purposes.
+Request for code access.